pupilfirst/pupilfirst/docs/users/courses.md

 **About**: This is a markdown field - you can use this to add descriptive text about your course.
 This will be displayed on the course's public page.

-**Progression Behavior**: This setting controls how students are allowed to level up in your course.
-This setting only applies if your course contains [milestone targets](/users/targets#milestone-targets) that require your students to submit work for review.
-There are three possible options, which are described in detail below.
+**Progression Behavior**: This setting controls how students are allowed to progress in your course.
+This setting only applies if your course contains targets that require your students to submit work for review.
+There are two possible options, which are described in detail below.

 **Feature course in school homepage?**: If enabled, the course will be displayed on the list of featured courses on your school's homepage, along with a link to the course's details page (which includes the content of the _about_ field).